jhalterman/lyra/README.md

 ## Motivation

 Lyra was created with the simple goal of recovering client created AMQP resources from **any** RabbitMQ failure that could reasonably occur.
 While nothing like this existed when Lyra was created, the [Java AMQP client][java-client] now supports [automatic recovery](http://www.rabbitmq.com/api-guide.html#recovery) as well.
-But while the AMQP client can recover from connection failures, Lyra provides the ability to recovery from [any type of failure][failure-scenarios], including from Channel and Consumer closures, while providing flexible recovery policies, configuration, and eventing, to help you get your resources back up and your service back online.
+But while the AMQP client can recover from connection failures, Lyra provides the ability to recovery from [any type of failure][failure-scenarios], including Channel and Consumer closures, while providing flexible [recovery policies][recovery-policy], [configuration][config], and [eventing] to help you get you services back online.

 ## Setup